 Two different dial glasses have been sighted - both with red insulated wire strung across the face of the dial drum and soldered in place at each end as a pointer.
 The white model with the half-circle dial photographed above has a 1957 date code, while the blue and pinks ones above with the full-circle dials are dated 1958.

 Note that the white knobs on the pink set appear to be a white plastic version of the old bakelite knobs used on many earlier Columbus radios, while the white knobs on the white set appear to be a white plastic version of the bakelite knobs used on the model 14 and other sets of that era.
 Its almost as if they were going for a retro look.

-Note: the blue set in the photographs above has been repaired and modified (by the author for his daughter) and pointer is now yellow while cabinet is painted to deal with cracks - the chassis is restored to factory except for the addition of an aux cable for listening from an MP3 player / cellphone.
+Note: the blue set in the photographs above has been repaired and modified (by the author for his daughter) and pointer is now yellow (originally red) while cabinet is painted to deal with cracks - the chassis is restored to factory except for the addition of an aux cable for listening from an MP3 player / cellphone.
 Far from original, but a tidy example electrically.

 The cabinet is an Australian hand-me-down from AWA and was used from around 1946 until around 1950 in various models that all looked fairly similar to this set:

 Intermediate Frequency: 455kc/s